PIacid/LibraryExample/README.md

 # LibraryExample:
-a library posting NSFW gifs into your app
+a library posting NSFW gifs into your app or opening an Activity with Wikipedia main page

 example usage: